Towards an artificially intelligent dungeon master

 It was announced recently that Lee Sodol, 9 dan rank Go player, was quitting the game professionally, citing the dominance of AI as a contributing factor to his retirement.
 He described AlphaGo, the program that defeated him, as “an entity that cannot be defeated”.
 A similar fate fell upon Garry Kasparov in 1997, losing to the chess computer Deep Blue.
 Although Deep Blue, despite its name, did not use deep learning but rather brute force search to beat a human, both humans described their computer opponents as highly creative and deeply intelligent in many of its decisions.
 Deep learning techniques have since showed it can be used to create even more powerful game-playing applications, capable of beating top humans in each game.
 DeepMind’s StarCraft AI is currently better than 99.8% of all human players.

 But what about a game such as Dungeons & Dragons?
 Could a computer such as Watson learn to be a great Dungeon Master?
 This project is my somewhat tongue-in-cheek answer to that question.
-How can we built a computer that can DM a game of D&D?
+How can we build a computer that can DM a game of D&D?
 This podcast is my first draft toward that goal.
 The idea is to train a neural network to generate language that feels like fantasy adventure gaming and still holds a reasonable amount of coherence.
 AIDM is nowhere near human-level DMing, but as a work-in-progress the results are highly entertaining (to me) and suggests this project might be possible.

 Why a podcast?